kuba2k2/kuba2k2/posts/iptv-reverse-engineering/part-2/index.md

 printf("ID1=%02x %02x %02x %02x\n", id[0], id[1], id[2], id[3]);
 ```

-After a few attempts, it worked!
-Sort of...
+After a few attempts, it worked! *Sort of...*

 ![A couple of ID readouts](nand-id-read-bad.png)

 The correct ID should be `c2 dc 90 95`, so the first readout was fine.
 After that, it seemed to drop the 2 least-significant bits.
 I suspected loose wires or timing issues - I haven't added any delays, I assumed the Pico was slow enough.

-I was too lazy to connect a logic analyzer (no, it's totally not that the only "logic analyzer" I had was the very same Pi Pico...), so I just added a few 1 microsecond delays.
-And it worked!
+I was too lazy to connect a logic analyzer (*no, it's totally not that the only "logic analyzer" I had was the very same Pi Pico...*), so I just added a few 1 microsecond delays. **And it worked!**

 ![More ID readouts](nand-id-read-good.png)

-The following day, I wrote a simple page reading snippet - it reads 2112 bytes (2048 + OOB data) from the specified address:
+The following day, I wrote a simple page reading snippet - it reads 2112 bytes (2048 + OOB data) from a specified address:

 ```c
 uint32_t buf_addr = 0;